hydna/hydna-text/introduction.md

 A transport is a means of transfering data over Internet.
-There are a few different transports clients can use to exchange messages over Hydna; each with their individual traits:
+There are a few different transports clients can use to exchange messages over Hydna; each with their individual traits and foibles:

-- Hermes Binary Protocol (fast, not supported in browsers without using Flash)
+- *Hermes Binary Protocol* (fast, not supported in browsers without using Flash)
-- Web Sockets (fast, not supported by all browsers and devices)
+- *Web Sockets* (fast, not supported by all browsers and devices)
-- HTTP Longpolling (slightly slower but compatible with almost anything)
+- *HTTP Comet* (slightly slower but compatible with almost anything)
-- HTTP REST (limited to pushing, but extremly easy to implement without a client library)
+- *HTTP REST* (limited to pushing, but extremly easy to implement without a client library)

 Which transport layer is used will be transparent to most developers (if you